Rehearsal and Performance Guidelines

 • Do not remove the piano bench from your office or move any additional benches into the office from practice rooms, classrooms, or other areas within the school.
 If there is a problem with the bench in your office, please contact the piano technicians for assistance.

-• Space heaters and candles are not allowed anywhere in CCM.
+• Space heaters and candles are prohibited.
 According to university policies, these items should not be in your office at all.
 If you are unhappy with the climate in your office, please place a work order requesting a temperature change.

 Contact